plone/training/dexterity.rst

 What is a content-type?
 -----------------------

-A content-type is object that can store information and is editable by users.
+A content-type is an object that can store information and is editable by users.

 Schema
     A definition of fields that comprise a content-type